-You only need to step into any major market in the country to find yourself staring at huge, relentless suggestions and titles and images of all the shops vying for your attention.
-While the psychological impacts of banners and advertising are significant, that’s not what I’m covering today.
-It’s the very medium/material that is used to proclaim these titles and ads that is my topic of focus in this post.
+You only need to step into any major market in the country to find yourself staring at suggestions and titles and images of all the shops that are relentlessly vying for your attention.
+The psychological impacts of banners and advertising are successful; but that’s not what I’m covering in this post.
+The material that is used to display these titles and ads is my topic of focus.

-Flex boards, as these boards are called, are made of a material called poly vinyl chloride.
+These boards – called Flex boards – are made of a material called poly vinyl chloride (PVC).
 The use of this material for manufacturing flex boards has been the major cause of concern for the National Green Tribunal of India.

 “The Poison Plastic”

 PVC is often dubbed as “poison plastic”.
-The material gained prominence in the 1960’s with the development boom around the world.
-It is durable and flexible in use, making it highly suitable for various construction processes (nearly 70% of its demand is from the construction industry).
-Greenpeace was the first major organization to profess of PVC’s environmental impacts.
-In fact, this nickname of poison plastic came from their first major article on the impacts of PVC titled “What is wrong with PVC?” in 1997.
+The material gained prominence in the 1960s during the development boom around the world.
+It is durable and flexible, making it highly suitable for various construction processes (nearly 70% of its demand is from the construction industry).
+Greenpeace was the first major organization to highlight of PVC’s negative environmental impacts.
+In fact, this nickname of poison plastic came from their first publication on the impacts of PVC titled “What is wrong with PVC?” in 1997.
 Here are some of the arguments against PVC:

-- PVC is one of the largest source of dioxins in the world; a chemical that is highly harmful to living organisms.
-It is very persistent in the environment, and is one of the toxins that gets bioaccumulated in the food chain of ecosystems.
-It causes a variety of health problems in all organisms, including humans.
+- PVC is one of the largest source of dioxins in the world; a chemical that is harmful to living organisms.
+The toxins do not not break down in the environment, and that gets bioaccumulated in the food chain of ecosystems.
+It causes a variety of health problems, including in humans.

 - PVC is made through oil extracts and chlorine.

 - PVC is often disposed of in landfills.
-The problem is that PVC production involves addition of a lot of materials to PVC itself, that gets leached out of the land fill and enters the environment, through the soil or the groundwater.
+The additives to PVC get leached out of the land fill and enters the environment, through the soil or the groundwater.

-- PVC itself is not biodegradable, and can exist in the environment for many, many years.
+- PVC itself is non-biodegradable, and can exist in the environment for many, many years.

 - Substances called phthalates are added to PVC to make it flexible.
 Studies of animals show that some of these chemicals are may cause cancer, kidney and reproductive system damage (source).

-- Incineration of PVC will result in the release of extremely dangerous gases into the atmosphere.
+- Incinerating PVC releases extremely dangerous gases into the atmosphere.

 Can PVC be recycled?

 Yes, it can.
-And it remains the best way to deal with the pollution problem it causes today.
+Recycling remains the best way to deal with the pollution problem PVC causes today.
 However, according to Greenpeace less than 1% of PVC in the world is recycled by manufacturers today.

-Investment in new technologies that reduce the environmental impacts of PVC are under way, and more and more research is being done by PVC manufacturers to make PVC less durable in the environment after it’s disposal.
+Investment in new technologies that reduce the environmental impacts of PVC are increasing, and more and more research is being done by PVC manufacturers to make PVC less durable in the environment after it’s disposal.

 But that’s in the future.
 What about now?

-While the research continues, the problems that PVC is causing today cannot be denied.
-And in India, PVC is extensively used for the production of various objects.
+While the research continues, the problems that PVC cause here and now cannot be denied.
+In India, PVC is extensively used for the production of various objects.
 Flex boards have been singled out by the NGT.
-In a directive issued to the Ministry of Environment, Forests and Climate Change and all state governments in 2016, the NGT requested the phasing out of PVC and other chlorinated plastics for making flex banners.
+In a directive issued to the Ministry of Environment, Forests and Climate Change and all state governments in 2016, the NGT requested that PVC and other chlorinated plastics be phased out for making flex banners.
 It came out with another directive on November 16 2017, stating that within 2 months, all flex banners using PVC must be done away with.
 PVC-flex boards are banned.

 This ban has not been effective in many states.